ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ### Variation of Energy and Delay with Power Supply

-By varying the supply voltage from $1 V$ to $1.2 V$, I have calculated the values of Energy, Delay, and Energy-Delay Product (EDP) as depicted in Table 2.
+By varying the supply voltage from $1 V$ to $1.2 V$, we have calculated the values of Energy, Delay, and Energy-Delay Product (EDP) as depicted in Table 2.
 From this table, we can see that EDP is minimum at $1.2~V$.

 | **Supply Voltage** ($V$) | **Energy** ($fJ$) | **Delay** ($ns$) | **EDP** ($ns × fJ$) |